2022 Munster Senior Football Championship

 The 2022 Munster Senior Football Championship was the 2022 installment of the annual Munster Senior Football Championship organised by the Munster GAA.
-Kerry were defending champions and went on to retain the title after a 1-28 to 0-8 win against Limerick in the final on 28 May.
+The defending champion, Kerry, retained the title after a 1–28 to 0–8 win against Limerick in the final on 28 May.

 Teams

 The Munster championship is contested by all six counties in the Irish province of Munster.

 Draw

 Cork and Kerry, finalists from the 2021 championship, received a bye to the semi-finals.